 An classic Spanish chilled soup made with blended veggies, mostly tomatoes, and flavored with lime, Sherry vinegar, and cilantro.
 It’s super healthy and refreshing, and can be an appetizer or lunch.

-I love gazpacho so much I’ve even done a multi-hued version with heirloom tomatoes in my Heirloom Tomato Gazpacho.
+All sorts of tomatoes can be made into a great gazpacho, the only rule is that they be deliciously ripe.
+I’ve even done a multi-hued version with heirloom tomatoes in my Heirloom Tomato Gazpacho.
 Each tomato has a different color and a different flavor profile, and they make a gorgeous presentation.
+You can make that next!

 One of the nice things about gazpacho is that you can make it in the morning and it will just get better as it chills all day, in fact it will need at least 3 or 4 hours to get nice and cold and allow the flavors to mingle.
-If you’re having people over at the end of a hot day, all you have to do is pull this out of the fridge and wait for the compliments.
+If you’re having people over at the end of a hot day, all you have to do is pull this out of the fridge and wait for the compliments to start rolling in.

 My Bloody Mary Gazpacho is pretty authentic, right down to the Old Bay & salt rim on the little glass bowl.
 It’s little touches like this, along with the colorful garnishes, that make a creative recipe like this work.
 My garnish design was inspired by the talented Heather Cristo, who made epic Chipotle Bloody Marys over at The Pioneer Woman.